 South Carolina daycare laws regulate everything from how a facility is to be ventilated to what type of materials must be located under playground equipment.
 These laws are in place to prevent daycare negligence and accidents.
 As a Columbia, SC lawyer for injured kids, I can assure you that your children have the right to a safe daycare.
 You should never have to worry that your child will get overheated while in the care of a “child development center.”
-Likewise, if all daycares followed the law, no parent would need to feel concern over whether the swings and slides were properly maintained.
-Unfortunately, not every child care center plays by the rules.
+Likewise, no parent should need to feel concern over whether the swings and slides were properly maintained on the playground.
+Unfortunately though, not every child care center plays by the rules.
 While some of South Carolina’s daycares are the envy of the nation, others expose our children to needless danger.

 Lawmakers have attempted to promote daycare safety through a number of regulations, including (paraphrased):